Detection of Genuine and Hoax Biological and Non-biological Contaminants on Various Media

 Since the terrorist attacks on 9/11 there has been a need to develop a mail processing facility to screen irradiated mail for contaminants.
 Currently, no integrated system applications exist for mail sorter apparatus.
 Commercial off-the-shelf triggers cannot be used directly in fluctuating mail room environments.
 Current threat detection methodologies are very labor intensive and are not automated.
 Finally, no central control application and remote monitoring functions are available.

-Researchers at the Johns Hopkins University Applied Physics Laboratory were tasked with developing a system to eliminate the possibility of contaminated mail from being delivered to members and staff of the U.S. Senate.
+Researchers at the Johns Hopkins Applied Physics Laboratory were tasked with developing a system to eliminate the possibility of contaminated mail from being delivered to members and staff of the U.S. Senate.
 A secondary objective was to detect letters containing either hoax material or biological threats that had been killed by irradiation.

 This invention works in combination with existing mechanical pinch roller mechanisms on high speed automated sorting machines which have been shown to effectively eject particulate material from envelopes during routine mail processing applications.